arestivo/slides/markdown/php.md

 # For

-The first expression is executed once unconditionally at the beginning of the loop.
+In [for](https://www.php.net/manual/en/control-structures.for.php) loops, the **first** expression is executed once unconditionally at the beginning of the loop.

-At the beginning of each iteration, the second expression is evaluated.
+At the beginning of each iteration, the **second** expression is evaluated.
 If it evaluates to *false*, the execution of the loop ends.

-At the end of each iteration, the third expression is executed.
+At the end of each iteration, the **third** expression is executed.

 ```php
 for ($i = 0; $i < 10; $i++)